aryoda/tryCatchLog/README.md

 to step through your R code to reproduce and fix the error.

-`tryCatchLog` therefore has the feature to create a "memory" dump file that contains the workspace and in the variable "last.dump" the call stack produced by the R function "sys.frames".
+`tryCatchLog` therefore has the feature to create a "memory" dump file that contains the workspace and the object values along the call stack
+(stored in the variable "last.dump" which is created by calling the R function "sys.frames").

 Note: `tryCatchLog` does also allow you to write a memory dump for every catched error that did not stop the execution (to allow you to analyse the error later after the R script has finished).